Claude 4.7's New Tokenizer Increases Token Usage by 47% in Tests

 Why This Matters

-Higher tokenization costs impact AI development budgets and performance optimization strategies
+Higher tokenization costs directly impact AI development budgets and API usage limits